Are you interested in embarking on a life-changing journey by becoming a Kansas Humane Society foster parent to a pet?

 - Separate from other household pets.

-- Can withstand messes, spilt water or food, vomit, urine, feces, etc.
+- Can withstand messes, spilled water or food, vomit, urine, feces, etc.

 - No breakable items.